 - Serve with a sprinkling of fresh chopped walnuts and some further fresh blueberries.

-Thanks for reading, and I hope you enjoy your quinoa porridge.
-Be sure to let me know how you get on, or if you have any other suggestions for quinoa as I would sure like to try them out.
-Please feel free to drop me a line below!
+Thanks for reading.
+I hope you enjoy your quinoa porridge!
+Be sure to let me know how you get on, or even if you have any other suggestions for quinoa porridge as I would sure like to try them out.
+Please feel free to drop me a line in the comments section.